drunub/tm-pf-converter/readme.md

 i might consider automating this part at some point

-at the moment, because the textures are only renamed, roughness only works on the skin texture and not details or wheels. this is because the _D texture suffix (which uses the same format as tmnf/tm2) only works on the skin material. for details and wheels, you will need to copy the alpha channel of Details/Wheels_B to the red channel of Details/Wheels_R. green channel is for metallic which i usually fill white. if you want to control the metallic of the skin texture, you can also follow the same method (and rename Skin_D to Skin_B)
+at the moment, because the textures are only renamed, roughness only works on the skin texture and not details or wheels. this is because the _D texture suffix (which uses the same format as tmnf/tm2) only works on the skin material. for details and wheels, you will need to copy the alpha channel of Details/Wheels_B to the red channel of a new texture Details/Wheels_R. green channel is for metallic which i usually fill white. if you want to control the metallic of the skin texture, you can also follow the same method (and rename Skin_D to Skin_B)

 also iirc, for some reason Skin_B doesn't work without Skin_R, but Wheels and Details are fine without.... so like:

 Skin_D

 OR

 Skin_B and Skin_R

 Details_B and optionally Details_R

 Wheels_B and optionally Wheels_R

 more details here: